Allergic rhinitis: Prevention

 Prevention often focuses on avoiding specific allergens that cause an individual's symptoms.
 These methods include not having pets, not having carpets or upholstered furniture in the home, and keeping the home dry.
 Specific anti-allergy zippered covers on household items like pillows and mattresses have also proven to be effective in preventing dust mite allergies.

-Studies have shown that growing up on a farm and having many older siblings can decrease an individual's risk for developing allergic rhinitis.
+Studies have shown that growing up on a farm and having many older siblings are associated with a reduction in individual's risk for developing allergic rhinitis.

 Studies in young children have shown that there is higher risk of allergic rhinitis in those who have early exposure to foods or formula or heavy exposure to cigarette smoking within the first year of life.

 Treatment

 The goal of rhinitis treatment is to prevent or reduce the symptoms caused by the inflammation of affected tissues.
 Measures that are effective include avoiding the allergen.
-Intranasal corticosteroids are the preferred medical treatment for persistent symptoms, with other options if this is not effective.
+Intranasal corticosteroids (eg, flunisolide) are the preferred medical treatment for persistent symptoms, with other options if this is not effective.
 Second line therapies include antihistamines, decongestants, cromolyn, leukotriene receptor antagonists, and nasal irrigation.
 Antihistamines by mouth are suitable for occasional use with mild intermittent symptoms.
 Mite-proof covers, air filters, and withholding certain foods in childhood do not have evidence supporting their effectiveness.

 Antihistamines

 Antihistamine drugs can be taken orally and nasally to control symptoms such as sneezing, rhinorrhea, itching, and conjunctivitis.

 It is best to take oral antihistamine medication before exposure, especially for seasonal allergic rhinitis.
 In the case of nasal antihistamines like azelastine antihistamine nasal spray, relief from symptoms is experienced within 15 minutes allowing for a more immediate 'as-needed' approach to dosage.
 There is not enough evidence of antihistamine efficacy as an add-on therapy with nasal steroids in the management of intermittent or persistent allergic rhinitis in children, so its adverse effects and additional costs must be considered.

 Ophthalmic antihistamines (such as azelastine in eye drop form and ketotifen) are used for conjunctivitis, while intranasal forms are used mainly for sneezing, rhinorrhea, and nasal pruritus.

 Antihistamine drugs can have undesirable side-effects, the most notable one being drowsiness in the case of oral antihistamine tablets.
-First-generation antihistamine drugs such as diphenhydramine cause drowsiness, while second- and third-generation antihistamines such as cetirizine and loratadine are less likely to.
+First-generation antihistamine drugs such as diphenhydramine cause drowsiness, while second- and third-generation antihistamines such as fexofenadine and loratadine are less likely to.